RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 [ ![Image](/img/metro-javascript-app---strong-typed-params.jpg "Netflix.js errors") ]

 While doing that in my case Visual studio was complaining about some errors in `Netflix.js` and right so.
-You can see that there are a couple of mistpyed `..., params : , ...` lingering around.
+You can see that there are a couple of mistyped `..., params : , ...` in the code begining at line 166.
 If that the case for you as well go ahead and remove them.
 Not quite sure if that's Netflix or an JayData issue, but it's reported to JayData.

-Alright almost done.
+Alright almost done with the setup phase.
 Let's open up `js/home.js` and
 1. get rid of the current WinJS.xhr call
 2. add some references to the JayData files to get Intellisense support.